johnschult/koa-stark/README.md

   in observing, _optional_ object where:
   * `id` - _optional_, the resource `id`
   * `operationType` - _optional_, one of `insert, update, delete`
-* `done` - Indicates to the server that you are done.
-The server will close the watch stream, and disconnect.

 ##### Server